Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Results and discussion

-It is also insightful to examine the observation modes corresponding to the sensor configuration and their role in informing state estimation.
-Figure~\ref{fig:obs_modes_AoA60} presents the leading and trailing observation eigenmodes---specifically $u_1$, $u_2$, $u_3$, and $u_{11}$---with the same flow conditions as figure~\ref{fig:state_modes_AoA60}.
-The sensor indices follow the ordering shown in figure~\ref{fig:network}, where sensor 1 is located at the trailing edge on the upper surface, and the numbering proceeds counterclockwise around the airfoil, ending at the trailing edge on the lower surface.
+The eigendeocmposition of the observation-space Gramian enables a systematic analysis of how and which measurement sensors contribute most significantly to the update step.
+It is thus insightful to examine the observation modes corresponding to the sensor configuration and their role in informing state estimation.
+Figure~\ref{fig:obs_modes_AoA60} presents the leading observation eigenmodes---specifically $u_1$, $u_2$, and $u_3$.
+The sensor indices follow the ordering shown in figure~\ref{fig:configuration}, where sensor 1 is located at the trailing edge on the upper surface, and the numbering proceeds counterclockwise around the airfoil, ending at the trailing edge on the lower surface.
 Each observation mode is a weighted combination of sensor outputs that, through the Kalman gain, most strongly influences the filter correction in a corresponding latent direction.
+At each time instant, the observation eigenmodes are ordered by descending eigenvalue magnitude, representing the most to least informative directions in the observation space.
 For instance, $u_1$ reflects the most informative observation direction.
 The weight assigned to each sensor in these modes reflects its relative contribution to that direction in the observation space.
-From these plots, we observe that during the critical time interval $t \in [3.6,4.0]$, when the gust approaches and begins interacting with the airfoil on the pressure side, leading-edge sensors 6 through 9 on the lower surface become the most responsive.
-These sensors exhibit consistently high contributions across the dominant observation modes, indicating their central role in informing the estimator throughout the gust-airfoil-wake interaction ($t \in [3.6,5.0]$).
-While the relative contributions of other sensors vary over time, the leading-edge and lower-side sensors remain the most informative across modes and time steps.